bharathr31/Serverless-Text-to-Audio-Conversion-Platform-with-AWS-Polly-and-S3/README.md

 Before starting, ensure that you have:
 - An active AWS account.
 - Basic knowledge of AWS services (S3, Lambda, API Gateway, IAM).
-- Node.js installed on your machine (for AWS Amplify setup).
 - Access to the AWS Management Console.

 ## Step 1: Set Up AWS S3 Bucket for Storing Audiobooks